jellyfin/Swiftfin/contributing.md

 ## Other Code Work

-Other code work like bug fixes, issues with `Developer` tags, localization, and accessibility efforts are welcome to be picked up at any time.
+Other code work like bug fixes, issues with `Developer` tags, localizations, and accessibility efforts are welcome to be picked up at any time.
 Just leave a comment when you start work on a bug fix or `Developer` issue.

 If you notice undesirable behavior or would like to make a UI/UX tweak, create an issue or ask in the iOS Matrix/Discord channel and a discussion will be made.